GrayJack/bitflag-attr/README.md

 - [X] Generated end-user API almost entirely the same to `bitflags` crate
 - [X] Most of the generated type-associated API is `const`-compatible (entirely if `const-mut-ref` feature flag enabled)
 - [X] Debug formatter outputs both the binary representation and named flag representation
-- [X] Optional support for serialization with
+- [X] Optional support for serialization with the `serde` feature flag
 - [X] Compatible with `#[no_std]`

 ### Implemented traits